-If you are concerned that you seem to have more desire to curl up on the sofa by yourself with a bottle than to get out and do other things, this is a key red flag.
+If you are concerned that you seem to have more desire to curl up on the sofa by yourself with a bottle and drink alone all night than to get out and do other things, this is a key red flag.

 If you think of this as a cycle of behaviour:

-By starting with a small change, the cycle starts to repeat in a slightly different way.
+By starting with a small change and transitioning away from drinking alone, the cycle starts to repeat in a slightly different way.

 Let’s play the above cycle out again with the positive intervention:

 Does this resonate with you?
 The key thing is the principle of breaking the cycle where you can.
-Small changes set you off towards a different destination.
+Small changes set you off toward a different destination.

 Greta Thunberg, the climate activist said an incredibly poignant thing in an early talk she gave: